Magnesium + Taurine

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

-Take 5 capsules daily to support cardiovascular function.
-To help regulate muscle function, support tissue formation, and to support the metabolism of fat, carbohydrates and protein, take 1 capsule one to five times daily.
+Take five capsules daily to support cardiovascular function.
+To help regulate muscle function, support tissue formation, and to support the metabolism of fat, carbohydrates and protein, take one capsule one to five times daily.
 Take with or without food, or as directed by a qualified health care practitioner.

 Consult a health care practitioner prior to use if you are pregnant or breastfeeding.